Contact Joel Garfinkle now to book a motivational leadership training program for your employees.

 New growth comes from seeing things in a new light.
 This begins the creative, productive process to innovation that drives companies to increased output.

 Empower.
 Often there’s a gap between knowing and doing.
 Good speakers stimulate, but better speakers empower their audience.
 They give practical, hands-on strategies.
+Skilled women leaders may need strategies for breaking through the glass ceiling, for instance.
 This means the speaker has to intimately know the industry and the problems workers typically face.

 Then they can offer specific ideas and methods participants can use to resolve their issues.
 These are things that can immediately be put to use at work.